Proanthocyanidin

 Proanthocyanidins are a class of polyphenols found in many plants, such as cranberry, blueberry, and grape seeds.
 Chemically, they are oligomeric flavonoids.
 Many are oligomers of catechin and epicatechin and their gallic acid esters.
-More complex polyphenols, having the same polymeric building block, form the group of tannins.
+More complex polyphenols, having the same polymeric building block, form the group of condensed tannins.

 Proanthocyanidins were discovered in 1947 by Jacques Masquelier, who developed and patented techniques for the extraction of oligomeric proanthocyanidins from pine bark and grape seeds.
-Often associated with prevention of urinary tract infections (UTIs) by consuming cranberries, grape seeds or red wine, proanthocyanidins have not been conclusively shown as effective for preventing or treating UTIs.
+Proanthocyanidins are under preliminary research for the potential to reduce the risk of urinary tract infections (UTIs) by consuming cranberries, grape seeds or red wine.

 Distribution in plants

 Proanthocyanidins, including the lesser bioactive and bioavailable polymers (four or more catechins), represent a group of condensed flavan-3-ols, such as procyanidins, prodelphinidins and propelargonidins.
 They can be found in many plants, most notably apples, maritime pine bark and that of most other pine species, cinnamon, aronia fruit, cocoa beans, grape seed, grape skin (procyanidins and prodelphinidins), and red wines of Vitis vinifera (the European wine grape).
 However, bilberry, cranberry, black currant, green tea, black tea, and other plants also contain these flavonoids.
 Cocoa beans contain the highest concentrations.
 Proanthocyanidins also may be isolated from Quercus petraea and Q. robur heartwood (wine barrel oaks).
 Açaí oil, obtained from the fruit of the açaí palm (Euterpe oleracea), is rich in numerous procyanidin oligomers.

 Apples contain on average per serving about eight times the amount of proanthocyanidin found in wine, with some of the highest amounts found in the Red Delicious and Granny Smith varieties.

 An extract of maritime pine bark called Pycnogenol bears 65–75 percent proanthocyanidins (procyanidins).
 Thus a 100 mg serving would contain 65 to 75 mg of proanthocyanidins (procyanidins).

 Proanthocyanidin glycosides can be isolated from cocoa liquor.

 The seed testas of field beans (Vicia faba) contain proanthocyanidins that affect the digestibility in piglets and could have an inhibitory activity on enzymes.
 Cistus salviifolius also contains oligomeric proanthocyanidins.